-- Revenue, which deals with taxes, user fees and other revenues by which the city generates income to fund programs and services. - Operating expenditures, which relates to budgeting guidelines. - Expenditure control, which addresses the City's efforts to ensure spending is consistent with the City's fiscal plans. - Capital equipment and improvements, which relates to establishing a 5-year capital equipment and improvement plans for all major equipment and infrastructure systems provided and maintained by the city. - Accounting and financial reporting, which relates to accounting and reporting financial transactions and preparing financial reports. - Financial planning, addresses longer term financial forecasting to help inform decisions. - Debt, which addresses long-term financing of the city's capital needs and maintaining its bond rating. - Pension funding, addresses the funding policies of the City's pension obligations. - Reserves, establishes minimum working capital balances, required reserves and operating contingency as needed for routine cash flow and responding to unexpected expenditures or increases in service delivery costs. - Management of fiscal policy, sets forth the administration of fiscal policies on a continuing basis.
+- Revenue, which deals with taxes, user fees and other revenues by which the city generates income to fund programs and services. - Operating expenditures, which relates to budgeting guidelines. - Expenditure control, which addresses the City's efforts to ensure spending is consistent with the City's fiscal plans. - Capital equipment and improvements, which relates to establishing long-term capital equipment and improvement plans for all major equipment and infrastructure systems provided and maintained by the city. - Accounting and financial reporting, which relates to accounting and reporting financial transactions and preparing financial reports. - Financial planning, which addresses longer term financial forecasting to help inform decisions. - Debt, which addresses long-term financing of the city's capital needs and maintaining its bond rating. - Pension funding, which addresses the funding policies of the City's pension obligations. - Reserves, which establish minimum fund balances, required reserves and operating contingency as needed for routine cash flow and responding to unexpected expenditures or increases in service delivery costs.

+• Management of fiscal policy, which sets forth the administration of fiscal policies on a continuing basis.